v6x/libav.js/docs/API.md

 Read some packets from a format context.
 Like `ff_write_multi`, you must provide `pkt`.

-By default, this will read as much as it can, which is typically the entire file.
-If using a device in this default mode, you will need to feed it data, and won't get anything back until it's done.
+By default, this will read up to 1000 packets.
+To read more, set `maxPackets` to a higher value or `Infinity` to disable the limit.
+If using a device, you will need to feed it data.

-To limit how much data is sent, use the `limit` option. `limit` limits how much data `ff_read_frame_multi` outputs to one packet more than the number of bytes you request.
+To limit how much data is sent by bytes, use the `limit` option. `limit` limits how much data `ff_read_frame_multi` outputs to one packet more than the number of bytes you request.

+To limit how much data is sent by packet count, use the `maxPackets` option.
+This is useful for preventing memory issues when processing files with many small packets.
+The default is 1000 packets.

 For reading from a reader device, see also `ff_reader_dev_waiting` and `ff_reader_dev_send`.